bhisaac/5eFP/5eFP-SRD.md

 When you take the Attack action and attack with a light weapon you're holding in one hand, you can make an additional attack with a different light weapon you're holding in the other hand.

 If either weapon can be used to make a ranged attack, you can throw it instead of making a melee attack.

-#### Grappling

-When you want to grab a creature or wrestle with it, you can use the Attack action to make a special melee attack, a grapple.
-If you’re able to make multiple attacks with the Attack action, this attack replaces one of them.

-The target of your grapple must be no more than one size larger than you and must be within your reach.
-Using at least one free hand, you try to seize the target by making a grapple check instead of an attack roll: a STR check contested by the target’s STR or DEX check (the target chooses the ability to use).
-If you succeed, you subject the target to the grappled condition (see appendix PH-­A).
-The condition specifies the things that end it, and you can release the target whenever you like (no action required).

-**Maintaining a Grapple.** You can maintain a grapple without taking an action, but doing so requires the continued use of your free hand.

-**Escaping a Grapple.** A grappled creature can use its action to escape.
-To do so, it must succeed on a STR or DEX check (the creature chooses the ability to use) contested by your STR check.

-**Moving a Grappled Creature.** When you move, you can drag or carry the grappled creature with you, but your speed is halved, unless the creature is two or more sizes smaller than you.

-> ### Contests in Combat
->>
->> Battle often involves pitting your prowess against that of your foe.
-Such a challenge is represented by a contest.
-This section includes the most common contests that require an action in combat: grappling and shoving a creature.
-The GM can use these contests as models for improvising others.

 #### Shoving a Creature